 You’ll notice that until now, I’ve not mentioned the US’ Federal Bureau of Investigation (FBI).
 That’s because there are dozens and dozens of crime novels and series that mention that agency, either in a positive or negative light.
 P.D.
 Martin’s Sophie Anderson is an FBI agent, and as you can imagine, the agency is portrayed more or less positively in those novels.
 There are many others too that depict the FBI in a sympathetic way.
 But if you read Tony Hillerman’s work or some of James Lee Burke’s novels, you soon see that it’s not at all that simple.
 There are dozens of novels and series in which the FBI is portrayed as officious, heavy-handed, and sometimes corrupt.

 So what can we say about national police agencies (or those that provide national-level services)?
 They’re large, sometimes complicated, and therefore, complex.
 As with many groups, the answer depends on whom you ask.

-*NOTE: The title of this post is a line from Arlo Guthrie’s Someday.
+*NOTE: The title of this post is a line from Bruce Springsteen’s Blinded by the Light.